DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemDeleting.md

 ---

-Use the **Delete** context menu or toolbar item to delete a file/folder.
-The FileManager component displays a delete confirmation message when you want to delete the file/folder.
+Select a file/folder and click the **Delete** context menu or toolbar item to delete this file/folder.
+The FileManager component displays a delete confirmation message.
 The **onItemCopying** function is executed when you click  **Delete** in the dialog.

 ![DevExtreme File Manager - Copy File or Folder](/images/FileManager/delete-confirmation-dialog.png)